Uganda: Buganda crisis (1962–1966)

-Uganda's immediate post-independence years were dominated by the relationship between the central government and the largest regional kingdom – Buganda.
+Uganda's immediate post-independence years were dominated by the relationship between the central government and the largest regional kingdom, Buganda.

-From the moment the British created the Uganda protectorate, the issue of how to manage the largest monarchy within the framework of a unitary state had always been a problem.
+The issue of how to manage the largest monarchy within the framework of a unitary state had been a problem since the British creation of the Protectorate of Uganda.
 Colonial governors had failed to come up with a formula that worked.
 This was further complicated by Buganda's nonchalant attitude to its relationship with the central government.
 Buganda never sought independence but rather appeared to be comfortable with a loose arrangement that guaranteed them privileges above the other subjects within the protectorate or a special status when the British left.
 This was evidenced in part by hostilities between the British colonial authorities and Buganda prior to independence.

-Within Buganda, there were divisions – between those who wanted the Kabaka to remain a dominant monarch and those who wanted to join with the rest of Uganda to create a modern secular state.
+Within Buganda, there were divisions between those who wanted the Kabaka to remain a dominant monarch and those who wanted to join with the rest of Uganda to create a modern secular state.
 The split resulted in the creation of two dominant Buganda based parties – the Kabaka Yekka (Kabaka Only) KY, and the Democratic Party (DP) that had roots in the Catholic Church.
 The bitterness between these two parties was extremely intense especially as the first elections for the post-Colonial parliament approached.
 The Kabaka particularly disliked the DP leader, Benedicto Kiwanuka.

 Outside Buganda, a soft-spoken politician from Northern Uganda, Milton Obote, had forged an alliance of non-Buganda politicians to form the Uganda People's Congress (UPC).
 The UPC at its heart was dominated by politicians who wanted to rectify what they saw as the regional inequality that favoured Buganda's special status.
 This drew in substantial support from outside Buganda.
-The party however remained a loose alliance of interests, but Obote showed great skill at negotiating them into a common ground based on a federal formula.
+The party, however, remained a loose alliance of interests, but Obote showed great skill at negotiating them into a common ground based on a federal formula.

 At Independence, the Buganda question remained unresolved.
 Uganda was one of the few colonial territories that achieved independence without a dominant political party with a clear majority in parliament.
 In the pre-Independence elections, the UPC ran no candidates in Buganda and won 37 of the 61 directly elected seats (outside Buganda).
 The DP won 24 seats outside Buganda.
 The "special status" granted to Buganda meant that the 21 Buganda seats were elected by proportional representation reflecting the elections to the Buganda parliament – the Lukikko.
 KY won a resounding victory over DP, winning all 21 seats.